-In the experiment process, we found that the limitation may be partially solved by spliting the candidate list of bilingual collocations into two lists: one (NZ) with non-zero phrase translation probabilistic values and the other (ZE) with zero value.
-The two lists are then sorted by the LLR values.
-After extracting bilingual collocations from NZ list, we could continue to go downing the ZE list and select bilingual collocations if not conflicting with previously selection.
-In the proposed method, we did no t take advantage of the correspondence of POS patterns from one language to the other.
-Some linking mistakes seem to be avoidable with the POS information.
-For example, the aligned collocation for "issue/vb visas/nns" is "簽證/Na", instead of "發/VD 簽證/Na."
-However, the POS pattern "vb nn" appears to be more compatible with "VD Na" than "Na."
+In the experiment, we found that this limitation may be partially solved by splitting the candidate list of bilingual collocations into two lists: one (NZ) with non-zero phrase translation probabilistic values and the other (ZE) with zero values.
+The two lists can then be sorted based on the LLR values.
+After extracting bilingual collocations from the NZ list, we could continue to go down the ZE list and select bilingual collocations that did not conflict with previously selection.

+In the proposed method, we do no take advantage of the correspondence between POS patterns in one language with those in the other.
+Some linking mistakes seem to be avoidable if POS information is used.
+For example, the aligned collocation for "issue/vb visas/nns" is "簽證/Na", not "發/VD 簽證/Na."
+However, the POS pattern "vb nn" appears to be more compatible with "VD Na" than with "Na."